Pentagon relation in quantum cluster scattering diagrams: Introduction

-Having this development in mind, in this paper we formulate the \emph{pentagon relation} among the quantum dilogarithm elements (Theorem \ref{thm:pent1}), which is the counterpart of the one for the dilogarithm elements for a CSD in \cite{Nakanishi22a}.
-The definition of QCSDs is just as parallel to the one for CSDs thanks to a more general formulation of scattering diagrams by \cite{Kontsevich13}.
-However, a quantum dilogarithm element $\Psi_{a,b}[n]$ carries some additional rational parameters (the \emph{quantum data}) $a$ and $b$ compared with its classical counterpart $\Psi[n]$, and this is the source of the complication and the richness in the quantum case.
+Having this development in mind, in this paper we formulate the \emph{pentagon relation} among the quantum dilogarithm elements (Theorem \ref{thm:pent1}), which is the counterpart of the pentagon relation for the dilogarithm elements for a CSD in \cite{Nakanishi22a}.
+The definition of QCSDs is in parallel with the one for CSDs thanks to a more general formulation of scattering diagrams by \cite{Kontsevich13}.
+However, each quantum dilogarithm element $\Psi_{a,b}[n]$ carries some additional rational parameters (the \emph{quantum data}) $a$ and $b$ compared with its classical counterpart $\Psi[n]$, and this is the source of the complication and the richness in the quantum case.
 (The situation is somewhat similar to the \emph{fusion} of representations of quantum affine algebras with the \emph{spectral parameter}.)

-As an application of the pentagon relation, together with the combinatorics of the quantum data, we establish the \emph{nonpositivity} of a certain class of nonskew-symmetric QCSDs (Theorem \ref{thm:nonpos1} and Corollary \ref{cor:nonpos2}), which extends the results of \cite{Lee14,Davison19,Cheung20}.
-Also, we explicitly present various consistency relations and their positivity for QCSDs of rank 2 completely (Section \ref{subsec:rank2}) or up to some degree (Section \ref{subsec:positivity2}), most of which are new in the literature.
+As an application, we study the positivity of QCSDs in Section 5.
+We first formulate the positivity of CSDs and QCSDs (Definitions \ref{defn:positiveCSD1} and \ref{defn:positive1}) based on the structure of the walls therein.
+It is known that any CSD is positive \cite{Gross14} and it implies the positivity of the theta functions for each CSD.
+It is also known that any QCSD with the \emph{skew-symmetric} initial exchange matrix is positive \cite{Davison19}.
+On the other hand, there are examples of nonpositive theta functions for QCSDs \cite{Lee12, Cheung20}.
+This implies that QCSDs are not always positive in the \emph{nonskew-symmetric} case.
+Using the pentagon relation, we clarify the origin of the nonpositivity in the combinatorics of quantum dilogarithm elements, and we establish the \emph{nonpositivity} of a certain class of nonskew-symmetric QCSDs (Theorem \ref{thm:nonpos1} and Corollary \ref{cor:nonpos2}).
+This extends the results of \cite{Lee14, Davison19, Cheung20} systematically.
+Also, we explicitly present various consistency relations and their positivity for QCSDs of rank 2 completely (Section \ref{subsec:rank2}) or up to degree 4 (Section \ref{subsec:positivity2}).
+Most of these formulas are new in the literature and exhibit the complexity of the positivity phenomenon.

-{Acknowledgment.} We thank Peigen Cao for useful comments and especially for pointing out the error in the proof of Lemma \ref{lem:actZ1} in the early manuscript.
+{Acknowledgment.} We thank Peigen Cao for useful comments and especially for pointing out the errors in Section \ref{subsec:reduction1} in the early manuscript.
 This work is partly supported by JSPS Grant Numbers JP16H03922 and JP22H01114.